 Where the money used to be going

 This is the part worth reading slowly.
-When Congress passed the complementary law that raised the levy on betting operators last December, it agreed to lift the rate from twelve percent toward fifteen percent by 2028.
+Congress passed the complementary law that raised the levy on betting operators last December.

-Half of that additional revenue was promised to health, specifically to programmes supporting people addicted to gambling.
+The money was meant for programmes supporting people addicted to gambling.
 According to the Senate’s own account of the vote, all of that additional revenue now goes to Funapol instead.

 The money it replaces was flowing to social security.
 Before this measure the police fund received half of one percent of a slice already shared among several agencies.

 Other public servants noticed.
-One senator pressed for an amendment routing Funapol money into a health allowance for the tax auditors of the federal revenue service, and the rapporteur warned that it would probably be unconstitutional.
+One senator pressed for an amendment routing Funapol money into a health allowance for the tax auditors of the federal revenue service, and the rapporteur warned it would probably be unconstitutional.

 One clause is still dormant.
 The text opens the way to bonuses for exceptional duty across the three federal police forces, but any such payment needs a further law to exist.